 Couples

-A private setting, a hot tub, a chef's kitchen stocked for a proper home-cooked dinner, and Southern Vermont at your doorstep.
+A Private Setting Worth the Drive.
+A hot tub, a chef’s kitchen, award-winning gardens, and Southern Vermont at the doorstep.
 The ingredients for a trip worth remembering.

 Groups & Friends

-Space to gather, a large table for shared meals, an outdoor kitchen for group cooking, and enough room that everyone has somewhere to retreat to when they need it.
+Space to Gather.
+Room to Breathe.
+A large table for shared meals, an outdoor kitchen for group cooking, and enough space that everyone has somewhere to retreat to when they need it.

-Winter brings ski season at Bromley and Stratton, with the hot tub waiting when you get back.
+Every Season Has Its Case.
+Winter brings ski season at Bromley and Stratton, with the hot tub waiting when you come back.
 Spring means the gardens coming to life and the Battenkill clearing for its first fishing of the year.
-Summer is the outdoor kitchen, the koi pond, and the gardens at their most abundant.
+Summer is the outdoor kitchen, the koi pond, and the grounds at their most lush.
 Fall is foliage — and in Southern Vermont, foliage is genuinely something to behold.

-Many guests who come once for a ski weekend end up returning in October to see the leaves.
-Some have been coming for both for years.
+Return Guests Know Something.
+Many guests who arrive for a ski weekend end up coming back in October to see the leaves.
+Some have been making both trips for years.
 It is that kind of place.

 Winter · Dec–Mar